List of EastEnders characters introduced in 2006: Bert Atkinson

 On 5 February 2007, Beryl, the carer of Bert's grandson, Jay, brings Jay to live with Bert, saying she cannot look after him any more.
 Bert tries to teach Jay not to steal, as he steals from Deano Wicks' (Matt Di Angelo) stall and Patrick and Yolande's shop.
 Pat later persuades Ian Beale (Adam Woodyatt) to let Bert and Jay live at 15a Turpin Road.
 He is referred to an eye specialist with a suspected glaucoma after a check up at his optician's.
 Initially Bert refuses to have anything to do with surgery but after Jay discovers how serious his condition is and threatens to move out, Bert has the surgery and appears to make a full recovery.

-In July 2007 Jay's father, Jase Dyer (Stephen Lord), appears in Albert Square, looking for his son.
+In July 2007, Jay's father, Jase Dyer (Stephen Lord), appears in Albert Square, looking for his son.
 After an initially hostile meeting, Bert allows him to meet Jay.
 The father and son get on together, and Jase moves into the flat.
-On seeing his grandson is being well looked after, Bert takes his cue to pack his bags and move on from the Square.
-Bert is mentioned twice in January 2009 in a conversation between Pat and Billy Mitchell (Perry Fenwick) due to Jay's behaviour problems, and in March 2009 when Jay returns to Walford informing Billy that he is living with Bert.
-However, this is a lie as Jay is sleeping rough.
-Mo eventually learns from Bert that Jay is not living with him and she tells Billy, who then invites Jay to stay with him again.
-Bert is also mentioned in August 2016 when Jay plans to live with him, though Jay does not leave Walford.
+On seeing his grandson is being well looked after, Bert takes his cue to pack his bags and move on from the Square on 23 July 2007.

-Bert returns to Walford ten years later when Phil Mitchell (Steve McFadden) tells Jay that Jase is not his biological father, although Jay is unaware of the fact Phil is lying.
-Bert backs up Phil's story.
-It is later revealed that Max Branning (Jake Wood) blackmailed Phil into lying about Jay's paternity.
+Bert returns to Walford ten years later when Phil Mitchell (Steve McFadden) tells Jay that Jase is not his biological father.
+Bert backs up Phil's story but it is later revealed that Max Branning (Jake Wood) blackmailed Phil into lying about Jay's paternity.